sammi-turner/OCaml-Examples/README.md

 ```
 1. Check the wording of the problem statement.
 Should it be reworded?
-2. Given that LLMs are known to "hallucinate", are there any subtle errors in the code, which you can correct manually?
+2. Are there any subtle errors in the code, which you can correct manually?
-3. Press the "regenerate response button".
+3. Press the "regenerate response" button.
 ```

 ## Useful shell function